 As a Contemporary American Impressionist, what interests me is rarely any specific subject unto itself.
 Instead I see color harmony, rhythms, patterns, and strong shapes.
-Weaving in and out, the world at 60 mph, life in real view, this is how I paint.
+Weaving in and out, the world at 60 mph, life at a glance, this is how I paint.
 It is fascinating seeing this way.
 My art engages its viewers, like passers by who have to stop and move in more closely.
 The work invites them to find their own answers, like following clues to a mystery, and they can become an artist themselves, even if only for a brief time.

 Putnam grew up in the Tennessee countryside.
-With no neighbors for miles, she credits her love of the outdoors and creative spirit to those many hours spent exploring and entertaining herself as a young child.
-Her high school art classes became one of the first places she recognized an internal spark for drawing and painting.
-However, her development as an artist was not realized until much later in life, once her own children were in high school themselves.
+With no neighbors for miles, she credits her vision and creative spirit to those many hours spent entertaining herself as a young child.
+Her spark for drawing and painting began early, but her development as an artist was not realized until much later.
 At age 35 she began the journey to what has become a life-long commitment to art.
-The feel of the paint immediately ignited her love affair with the medium and she knew there was no turning back.
+The feel of oil paint ignited her love affair with the medium and she knew there was no turning back.

-Prior to becoming a full-time, fine artist in 2005, Putnam owned and managed a graphic design company for 13 years.
-In 2008 and 2009, she and her Mark husband sold their home and belongings and traveled to the Italian countryside to live for more than seven months with the sole purpose of the painter's self-study and artistic experimentation.
-A catalyst for Putnam's artistic growth, the concentrated work accomplished during that period culminated in an impressive breakthrough.
-While she considers herself primarily self-taught, the advice and support of Scott Christensen, Quang Ho, and Dawn Whitelaw, have further impacted the artist's development and success.
+Prior to becoming a full-time, fine artist in 2005, Putnam owned a successful graphic design business for 13 years.
+In 2008 and 2009, she and her husband Mark sold their home and belongings and traveled to the Italian countryside.
+The sole purpose was personal study and artistic experimentation.
+The concentrated work accomplished during that 7-month period culminated in an impressive breakthrough.
+While she considers herself primarily self-taught, the advice and support of Scott Christensen, Quang Ho, and Dawn Whitelaw have been key to the artist's development and success.

 No stranger to hard work and dedication her career has soared.
 Featured in numerous issues of major magazines, Putnam is now recognized as one of the finest American Impressionists of our time.
 She served as an Artist Faculty Demonstrator for the Annual Plein Air Convention for six years and has been keynote speaker and guest lecturer at many other notable events in the U.S. and abroad.
 Museums and conferences turn to her as guest lecturer and authoritarian on many topics such as "Modern Impressionism,” “The New Color Theory," "Contemporary Mark-Making," and "Making a Successful Career in Today’s Art Market.”
 Her sold-out workshops are a testament to her teaching style and her gratitude to those who taught and nurtured her.

-Lori is a member of, and has exhibited with many respected organizations including the Salmagundi Club in New York City, the Oil Painters of America, Laguna Plein air Painters Association, the California Art Club, Plein Air Artists of Colorado, and is past Vice President of the American Impressionists Society.
-Additionally, Lori participates annually in several invitational plein air events, winning awards in Colorado, California, Wyoming, Florida, Georgia, Maui, and Ireland.
-Her studio work has also received many awards — most notably from the Salmagundi Club in New York City, the Portrait Society of America, The American Impressionist's Society, and the Oil Painters of America.
-Latest honors for first place were given to her paintings "Up She Rises" in the All Along the Sierra Exhibition in Crockett, California, and "A Bird's Eye View" in the 2016 Forgotten Coast Plein air Invitational.
+Lori has exhibited with many respected organizations including but not limited to the Salmagundi Club in New York City, the Oil Painters of America, Laguna Plein air Painters Association, the California Art Club, and the American Impressionists Society.
+Additionally, both Lori’s plein air and studio paintings have received awards too numerous to count.
+Some of her more recent accolades have come from the Salmagundi Club in New York City, the Portrait Society of America, The American Impressionist's Society, the Oil Painters of America, All Along the Sierra Exhibition, National Oil and Acrylic Painters Society, and the Forgotten Coast Plein air Invitational.
 Currently, Putnam also serves on the Board for Art Ambassador for a Colorful World, founded by Kevin Macpherson, whose believe it is that art has the power to change the world.

 Salmagundi Club, NYC